BossGamingTY/BossMod/README.md

 Later update content (planned or only creative currently)

--Enchantments in structures
+- Enchantments in structures

--Magic staff (include 2d animatied icon and 3d staff)
+- Magic staff (include 2d animatied icon and 3d staff)

 - Syrup and butter